Looking for a soft night guard to stop teeth grinding?

 A soft night guard is a plastic tray that slips over your upper teeth and keeps your teeth from grinding and clenching as you sleep.
 It forms a barrier between your lower and upper teeth.

 When you clench your jaw, these night guards help reduce stress and cushion the muscles in your jaw.
-Soft night guards, unlike hard night guards, are formed of a pliable rubber that is more flexible than the other types.
+Soft night guards, unlike hard night guards, are made from a pliable rubber that is more flexible than the other types.
 This kind of night guard is often used by those who have moderate bruxism or who clench their teeth without grinding them.

 Is a soft night guard a good choice?

-Before making a choice if you want to go with soft night guards, carefully consider the advantages and disadvantages.
-Soft night guards have benefits and drawbacks and are not recommended to everyone.
+Before deciding whether you want to use soft night guards, carefully consider the advantages and disadvantages.
+Soft night guards have benefits and drawbacks and are not recommended for everyone.